aucontraire/holbertonschool-low_level_programming/0x19-hash_tables/README.md

 * 3-hash_table_set.c: function that adds an element to the hash table
 * 4-hash_table_get.c: function that retrieves a value associated with a key
 * 5-hash_table_print.c: function that prints a hash table
+* 6-hash_table_delete.c: function that deletes a hash table